Botler-Dev/Botler/docs/Development/Run-Botler.md

 but then copies the final build into the [`mhart/alpine-node:slim`](https://hub.docker.com/r/mhart/alpine-node/) image and starts the bot in production mode.
 Additionally, the bot like the database always restarts unless manually stopped.

-The command for the production configuration is just like the development command but needs some environment variables manually provided (Check out the [Docker Compose Docs](https://docs.docker.com/compose/environment-variables/)) and has a different script name.
+The command for the production configuration is just like the development command but needs some environment variables manually provided (Check out the [Docker Compose Docs](https://docs.docker.com/compose/environment-variables/) to see how) and has a different script name.

 ```shell
 yarn docker:prod up --detach --build